danmindru/responsive-html-email-signature/README.md

     ├── signature-reply.html      # Simplified signature (loads head)
 ```

-Here's how the light one looks:
+Here's how the light one is structured:
 ```bash
 ./templates
 ├── light